pimutils/khal/doc/source/usage.rst

 search
 ******
 search for events matching a search string and print them.
-Currently recurring events are only printed once.
+Currently, search will print one line for every different event in a recurrence set, that is one line for the master event, and one line for every different overwritten event.
 No advanced search features are currently supported.

 The command